-Benitec Biopharma Inc. (the "Company") is a corporation formed under the laws of Delaware, United States, on November 22, 2019.
+Benitec Biopharma Inc. (the "Company") is a corporation formed under the laws of Delaware, United States of America, on November 22, 2019 and listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "BNTC".
 Benitec Biopharma Inc. is the parent entity of a number of subsidiaries including the previous parent entity Benitec Biopharma Limited ("BBL").
 BBL was incorporated under the laws of Australia in 1995 and was listed on the Australian Securities Exchange, or ASX, from 1997 until April 15, 2020.
 On August 14, 2020, BBL reorganized as a Proprietary Limited company and changed its name to Benitec Biopharma Proprietary Limited.
 The Company's business focuses on the development of novel genetic medicines.
 Our proprietary platform, called DNA-directed RNA interference, or ddRNAi, combines RNA interference, or RNAi, with gene therapy to create medicines that facilitate sustained silencing of disease-causing genes.

 On November 27, 2019, BBL announced its intention tore-domicile from Australia to the United States of America.
-BBL implemented a Scheme of Arrangement pursuant to which Benitec Biopharma Inc, a newly incorporated company for the purpose of affecting the re-domiciliation, acquired all BBL shares and BBL became a wholly-owned subsidiary of Benitec Biopharma Inc. BBL shareholders received one Benitec Biopharma Inc. share for every 300 BBL shares.
+BBL implemented a Scheme of Arrangement pursuant to which Benitec Biopharma Inc, a newly incorporated company for the purpose of effecting the re-domiciliation, acquired all BBL shares and BBL became a wholly-owned subsidiary of Benitec Biopharma Inc..
+BBL shareholders received one Benitec Biopharma Inc. share for every 300 BBL shares.
 Holders of BBL's American Depository Shares, or ADSs (each of which represented 200 ordinary shares), received two shares of the Company's common stock for every three ADSs held.
 The re-domiciliation was completed on April 15, 2020 following approval by BBL shareholders at a Scheme Meeting held on March 26, 2020 and by the Supreme Court of Queensland on March 30, 2020.